okfn/spd-admin/README.md

 * The deployer/administrator, or possibly content editor, occasionally updates the `sources.csv` file in the data directory with new data sources
-* Periodically (once a month, once a quarter), the deployer/administrator does `spd-admin run /path/to-config.json --deploy`.
+* Periodically (once a month, once a quarter), the deployer/administrator does `dq run /path/to-config.json --deploy`.
 This builds a new set of results for the data, and deploys the updated data back to the central data repository (i.e: GitHub)
 * As the Spend Publishing Dashboard is a pure client-side application, as soon as updated data is deployed, the app will start working with the updated data.